AllenInstitute/GRNN/README.md

 ```
 model.get_params()
 ```
-gives us a dictionary containing the model parameters, which has the following strucutre:
+gives us a dictionary containing the model parameters, which has the following structure:

 - `a`: $\alpha_1,\dots,\alpha_n$
 - `b`: $\beta_1,\dots,\beta_n$